Transversal Structures in Graph Systems: A Survey: Dirac-type problem in graph systems

 In 2020, Aharoni \cite{2019Aharoni} conjectured that Dirac's theorem can be extended to a transversal version.
 Cheng, Wang and Zhao \cite{2021ChengWangZhao} proved an asymptotic version of this conjecture; Joos and Kim \cite{2021jooskim} confirmed the conjecture completely. \begin{theorem}[\cite{2021jooskim}] Let $n\in \mathbb{N}$ and $n\geq 3$.
 Suppose that $\mathcal{G} = \{ G_1, \ldots , G_n\}$ is a graph system of order $n$ and $\delta(\mathcal{G})\geq \frac{n}{2}$.
 Then $\mathcal{G}$ contains a transversal Hamilton cycle. \end{theorem}

 Bradshaw \cite{2021Bradshaw} gave a degree condition to guarantee the existence of transversal Hamilton cycles in bipartite graph systems, which generalizes the result of Moon and Moser \cite{Moon}.

 The \textit{distance} of two distinct vertices in a graph is the length of a shortest path connecting them. {The \textit{$k$-th power} $G^k$ of a graph $G$ is the graph obtained from $G$ by joining every pair of vertices with distance at most $k$ in $G$.
 P\'osa (for $r=3$, \cite{Posa}) and Seymour (for $r>3$, \cite{seymour}) conjectured that for all $r\geq3$ and all $n\geq r$, every $n$-vertex graph $G$ with $\delta(G)\geq {(r-1)}n/r$ must contain the $(r-1)$-th power of a Hamilton cycle.
-This conjecture has been confirmed by Koml\'{o}s, S\'{a}rk\"{o}zy, and Szemer\'{e}di \cite{1996KomlosPosaconj,Komlos-conj}.
-Recently, Gupta, Hamann, M\"{u}yesser, Parczyk and Sgueglia \cite{2023GuptaPowerH} determined the asymptotically tight bound on $\delta(\mathcal{G})$ for the existence of transversal powers of Hamilton cycles, and they proposed a problem for the exact version of transversal P\'osa--Seymour conjecture. \begin{problem}[\cite{2023GuptaPowerH}] Let $\mathcal{G}=\{G_1,\ldots,G_{rn}\}$ be a graph system of order $n$.
-If $\delta(\mathcal{G})\geq (1-\frac{1}{r})n$, is already sufficient for a transversal copy of the $r$-th power of a Hamilton cycle? \end{problem} }
+This conjecture has been confirmed by Koml\'{o}s, S\'{a}rk\"{o}zy, and Szemer\'{e}di \cite{1996KomlosPosaconj,Komlos-conj} {for sufficiently large $n$}.
+Recently, Gupta, Hamann, M\"{u}yesser, Parczyk and Sgueglia \cite{2023GuptaPowerH} determined the asymptotically tight bound on $\delta(\mathcal{G})$ for the existence of transversal powers of Hamilton cycles, and they proposed a problem for the exact version of transversal P\'osa--Seymour conjecture. \begin{problem}[\cite{2023GuptaPowerH}] Let $\mathcal{G}=\{G_1,\ldots,G_{(r-1)n}\}$ be a graph system of order $n$.
+If $\delta(\mathcal{G})\geq (1-\frac{1}{r})n$, is {this} already sufficient for a transversal copy of the $(r-1)$-th power of a Hamilton cycle? \end{problem} }

-Bowtell, Morris, Pehova and Staden \cite{2023universality} proposed a further generalization of the transversal problem, where one seeks a copy of $H$ with a given coloring. \begin{problem}[\cite{2023universality}] Given a graph system $\mathcal{G}=\{G_1,\ldots,G_m\}$ of order $n$, what conditions imposed on $\mathcal{G}$ will guarantee that for every coloring $\chi: E(H)\rightarrow \{1,\ldots,m\}$, there is a copy of $H$ such that the image of $e$ is an edge of $G_{\chi(e)}$ for all $e\in E(H)$? \end{problem} When $H$ is a Hamilton cycle, Bowtell, Morris, Pehova and Staden \cite{2023universality} gave an asymptotically optimal minimum degree condition for Problem~\ref{pattern}.
+Bowtell, Morris, Pehova and Staden \cite{2023universality} proposed a further generalization of the transversal problem, where one seeks a copy of $H$ with a given coloring. \begin{problem}[\cite{2023universality}] Given a graph system $\mathcal{G}=\{G_1,\ldots,G_m\}$ {and a graph $H$}, what conditions imposed on $\mathcal{G}$ will guarantee that for every coloring $\chi: E(H)\rightarrow \{1,\ldots,m\}$, there is a copy of $H$ such that the image of $e$ is an edge of $G_{\chi(e)}$ for all $e\in E(H)$? \end{problem} When $H$ is a Hamilton cycle, Bowtell, Morris, Pehova and Staden \cite{2023universality} gave an asymptotically optimal minimum degree condition for Problem~\ref{pattern}.

 \begin{theorem}[\cite{2023universality}] For every $\alpha > 0$ there exists $n_{0}$ such that for every $n\geq n_{0}$ the following holds.
 Let $m\in \mathbb{N}$ and let $\mathcal{G}= \{ G_1, \ldots , G_m\}$ be a graph system of order $n$.
 If $\delta ( \mathcal{G} ) \geq ( \frac{1}{2}+ \alpha)n$, then for every $\chi : [n] \to [m]$, there is a Hamilton cycle $C$ such that the image of $e$ is an edge of $G_{\chi(e)}$ for all $e\in E(C)$. \end{theorem}